en

 1. On your SharePoint Online, create a destination directory

-2. On your DSS project flow, create a SharePoint folder by pressing Dataset > Folder and then select the SharePoint Server Shared Documents plugin as the Store into parameter
+2. On your Dataiku project flow, create a SharePoint folder by pressing Dataset > Folder and then select the SharePoint Server Shared Documents plugin as the Store into parameter

-The last directory in the path should be used by your DSS project only
+The last directory in the path should be used by your Dataiku project only

 5. Save and Run, and your dataset will be exported to the SharePoint directory.